Blog

 • Limited support for capturing real-time meeting or event context

-Core Capabilities
+Core capabilities

-• QR and link-based sharing: Supports flexible digital card distribution across channels.
+• QR and link-based sharing across channels

 • Does not natively capture meeting notes or conversation context